-Tina Meigh is head of the Cayman Islands Finance team at Maples and Calder, the Maples Group's law firm.
-She specialises in finance transactions and has extensive experience in all aspects of fund finance, banking, derivatives and securitisations.
-Tina represents hedge funds, private equity funds and banks on lending transactions, bank products, deal structures and on all types of secured transactions.
+Tina Meigh is global head of the Cayman Islands Finance team at Maples and Calder, the Maples Group's law firm, and is based in the Cayman Islands.
+She leads the Fund Finance and Derivatives practice groups and also has extensive experience in all aspects of banking and securitisations.
+Tina represents hedge funds, private equity funds and banks on fund finance and other lending transactions, bank products, deal structures and on all types of secured transactions.
 She advises a large number of international associations and financial institutions on derivatives and issues surrounding related collateral packages in the context of insolvency in the Cayman Islands.
 She also has significant experience of general corporate and commercial matters and the establishment of offshore investment funds.

-Maples Group Ugland House PO Box 309 Grand Cayman KY1-1104
+Maples Group Ugland House PO Box 309 Grand Cayman KY1-1104 Cayman Islands Tel: +1 345 814 5242 Email: tina.meigh@maples.com LinkedIn: www.linkedin.com/in/tina-meigh-b462654